-She told German outlet BILD, "He eats next to nothing, can hardly swallow, lies in bed for almost 24 hours, and has only a few waking moments," she continues, " He has always been a fighter, has always been brave, all his life.
+Prior to Muller's death, she told German outlet BILD, "He eats next to nothing, can hardly swallow, lies in bed for almost 24 hours, and has only a few waking moments," she continues, " He has always been a fighter, has always been brave, all his life.
 He is now too.
 Gerd sleeps towards its end.
 He has closed his eyes, is dozing, only rarely opens his mouth, and is given pureed food.
 He is calm and peaceful, and I don't think he has to suffer either.
 He's slowly sleeping over."

 Regarding Gerd Muller Philantrophy there is no available information or records, except the fact that he is one of the most influential footballers in the world that encourage the young who wanted to follow their dream in football.

 Gerd Muller hasn't had any special legal issues during either his professional carer or his personal life.
 Although He had an alcohol problem for many years but he recovered from the problem after going through rehabilitation.

 Gerd Muller biography